architb12/IITDForum/README.md

 ## Note
 * This application is not developed, used or endorsed by the Indian Institute of Technology, Delhi.
 This is an independent project by Ritvik Gupta and Archit Bubna.
 * This application is temporarily deployed at http://ritvikgupta199.pythonanywhere.com/.
-* There may be some minor glitches in the application hosted at the above url.
+* There might be some minor glitches in the application hosted at the above url.
 These are mainly due to the improper deployment of the application at the moment.
 * Installations required for running the application on a local server are mentioned in the *requirements.txt* file.